Ninjastrike/SOC-Log-Analysis/http-threat-detection-splunk/README.md

 ### 2. Field Extraction Approach

 The dataset used in this project is unstructured and does not contain predefined headers.
-As a result, Splunk treats each log entry as raw data (`_raw`) and does not automatically extract fields.
+As a result, Splunk treats each log entry as raw data (`_raw`) and does not automatically extract fields such as request methods or URIs.

 To enable analysis, fields were extracted at search time using regular expressions (`rex`).